 However, if your VPN does not work over 3G, Windows Report has compiled the following solutions for you.

-A quick fix for the VPN does not work over 3G problem is to check your internet connection.
-Windows users reported that limited/inactive internet connection can cause VPN problem.
+A quick fix for the VPN does not work over 3G problem is to check your Internet connection.
+Windows users reported that limited/inactive Internet connection can cause a VPN problem.

-- Follow the prompts to complete uninstall of the 3G software.
+- Follow the prompts to complete the uninstall of the 3G software.

 - After the uninstall, insert the modem stick and follow the prompts to install the 3G software.

-- Hence, connect to the internet and try to use the VPN afterwards
+- Hence, connect to the internet and try to use the VPN afterward.

-Note: Alternatively, you may also reinstall the VPN client on your PC, and then access the internet afterwards.
+Follow the above steps to reinstall your 3G software.
+Alternatively, you may also reinstall the VPN client on your PC, and then access the Internet afterward.

-Manually configuring your computer with other DNS server addresses fixes the VPN does not work over 3G issue, and enjoy faster connection speeds.
+Manually configuring your computer with other DNS server fixes the VPN does not work over 3G issues and helps you enjoy faster connection speeds.

 Some computers may not automatically connect to the VPN DNS servers; hence you need to configure it with your VPN DNS servers’ IP addresses, manually.
 Here’s how to do it in Windows:

-- In Network connections window, find your usual connection.
+- In the Network connections window, find your usual connection.